 Join the New Jersey Wind Symphony in the awe inspiring space of the Cathedral Basilica of the Sacred Heart.
 The fifth largest cathedral in the United States, the Basilica offers an aural experience like none other.
 The concert will feature a variety of works enhanced by the magnificent space including Patrick Burns’ “Benediction”.
 The Basilica’s Director of Music John Miller will join the NJWS as guest organist, showcasing the cathedral’s mighty Gallery Organ.

-From prominent organ soloist Gordon Turk to the winner of the 16th Annual NJWS Youth Soloist competition, we bring our season to a close by showcasing musical talent that spans across generations.
+From prominent organ soloist Gordon Turk to the winner of the 16th Annual NJWS Youth Soloist competition, Wesley Sanders, musical talent is showcased that spans across generations.
 The NJWS will perform a variety of works including Dmitri Shostakovich’s iconic “Festive Overture” before sharing the stage with the finest local high school wind, brass, and percussion students to join us on stage as part of our Side by Side program.
 We look forward to this concert experience as it allows us to interact with the music students that are the future of school and community bands across the nation!